 Pro: Ideal Warm Weather

-One of the biggest benefits of retiring in South Carolina is getting to enjoy warm weather all year, which is why so many retirees end up here rather than the slightly colder state of North Carolina.
-Winters are very mild, and the spring and fall provide the most ideal weather for lots of outdoor activities.
+One of the biggest benefits of retiring in South Carolina is getting to enjoy warm weather all year, which is why so many retirees end up here rather than the slightly less moderate state of North Carolina.
+Winters in South Carolina are mild, and the spring and fall provide the most ideal weather for lots of outdoor activities.

 Con: Annoying Bugs

-Due to the warm climate in South Carolina and other areas in the south, various kinds of bugs, such as fire ants, cockroaches, and mosquitoes, can be found throughout the state.
-Termites are also rampant in some parts of South Carolina, which can cause damage to your home.
+Due to the warm climate in South Carolina and other areas in the South, various kinds of bugs, such as fire ants, cockroaches, and mosquitoes, can be found throughout the state.
+Termites, which can cause damage to your home, are also rampant in some parts of South Carolina.

 Pro: Outdoor Living at Its Best

 South Carolina's coast is known for its beautiful beaches and numerous attractions.
-One of these is Myrtle Beach, which is a vacation resort that offers a variety of entertainment options and beach-centric activities.
-Some of the attractions that residents enjoy there include the Skywheel and beautiful sunset walks in the evening.
+One of these is Myrtle Beach, a resort town that offers a variety of entertainment options and beachy activities.
+Attractions residents and vacationers enjoy include the SkyWheel on the boardwalk and beautiful sunsets in the evening.

 Residents throughout the state also enjoy a wide range of activities that involve forest trails, lakes, and picturesque walking among the hills.
-The best forests in South Carolina include the Francis Marion and Sumter National Forest and Congaree National Park, and both neighboring states of North and South Carolina are also known for their lovely greenscapes.
+The best forests in South Carolina include the Francis Marion and Sumter National Forest and Congaree National Park.

 Con: Extreme Weather

-Because South Carolina is situated directly in the southeastern region of the United States, it is prone to storms, floods, hurricanes, and tornadoes.
-However, extreme weather is a common problem in many popular retirement spots, including Florida.
+Situated along the Atlantic coast, South Carolina is at risk of storms, floods, hurricanes, and tornadoes.
+But extreme weather is common in many popular retirement spots, including Florida.

 Pro: Lots of History